Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Main results

-Although the prior specification in (\ref{eq:shprior_prop}) has similarities to local-global shrinkage rules in \cite{polson2010shrink}, a main difference is that the local scale parameters in $\gamma$ are drawn jointly from a Dirichlet distribution instead of independent draws from a continuous distribution on $\mathbb{R}^+$.
-In particular, constraining the local scale parameters to lie on the simplex prevents the $l_1$ norm of $\theta$ from blowing up with increasing dimension, while a $\mbox{Dir}(\alpha/p, \ldots, \alpha/p)$ prior on $\gamma$ ensures that a handful of entries are left unshrunk with the rest heavily shrunk towards zero.
-For a detailed discussion on our proposed prior and connections to point mass mixture priors, refer to Section \ref{sec:disc}.

-We show in Theorem \ref{thm:op_norm_rates_shrinkage} that our proposed shrinkage prior on the vectorized loadings indeed works as a surrogate to the point mass mixture priors because they achieve the same posterior rate of convergence (up to a log factor) as in Theorem \ref{thm:op_norm_rates}.
+where $\bbE_{\Sigma_{0n}}$ denotes an expectation with respect to the joint distribution of~$\mathbf{y}^{(n)}$. \end{thmm} We next show in Theorem~\ref{thmm:op_norm_rates_shrinkage} that our proposed shrinkage prior on the loadings achieves the same posterior rate of convergence as for the point mass mixture priors.